hondaya14/code_scanner/README.md

 # code_scanner

 QR code scanner plugin for flutter.
-This plugin responds to camera usage permission requests.
+This plugin responds to camera/photo-lirary usage permission requests.
+This plugin function is Scan/Read.
+"Scan" is scanning QR code by scanner, "Read" is reading qr code by picking up qr code image from photo library.

 ## Getting Started